Amalfinon Monastery: Affiliation of the monastery

-The affiliation of the Monastery of Amalfinon and its maintenance of Latin liturgical rites after the Great Schism have sometimes seen it described as one of the earliest examples of Western Rite Orthodoxy.
+The affiliation of the Monastery of Amalfinon and its maintenance of Latin liturgical rites after the East–West Schism have sometimes seen it described as one of the earliest examples of Western Rite Orthodoxy.
 It has been suggested by some, such as Elene Metreveli, that the monastery was affiliated with the Catholic Church after the East-West Schism.
 However, multiple ecclesiastical Eastern Orthodox scholars believe the praxis of Amalfi to have remained aligned with Eastern Orthodoxy and have pointed out that expulsions of Latin Christians from Eastern Orthodox territory had occurred before, such as the expulsion of Frankish monks from the Mount of Olives in 808 for using the filioque in the Creed, or the complete expulsion of all Latins from Constantinople in 1186.
 Amalfinon, remaining loyal to Eastern Orthodoxy, flourished and was supported by Athos and the Byzantines long after the schism, rising to the rank of 2nd signatory after the Great Lavra.